 Son Perry Schrock (1846-1911) was born on Dec.
 11, 1846.
 His first name has been given as "William," and "Perry" may have been a middle name.

-He married a cousin, Christianna (Christina") Dumbauld (1842-1924), daughter of Jonathan and Elizabeth (Dull) Dumbauld and granddaughter of George and Christina (Younkin) Dumbauld of New Centerville, Somerset County.
+He was united in holy matrimony with a cousin, Christianna (Christina") Dumbauld (1842-1924), daughter of Jonathan and Elizabeth (Dull) Dumbauld of New Centerville, Somerset County.

 In about 1879, the Schrocks along with his parents relocated from Upper Turkeyfoot Township to nearby Milford Township, Somerset County.
 There, they planted roots and stayed for good.